 DNS Cluster requests — Select this checkbox to apply the Security Policy Items settings to DNS cluster requests.
 If you enable this setting, the policies that you set apply to any user who attempts to make a DNS cluster request.

-Disable security questions via SSH
+Allow access without security questions via SSH

 - Use SSH to log in to your server as the